-The Balance History sheet is a core Tiller sheet that is fed by the Tiller Money Feeds add-on.
-Your latest balance entries are added by the Tiller Money Feeds add-on automatically when you have the Auto Update turned on and will be sorted to the top of your Balance History sheet.
+The Balance History sheet is a core Tiller sheet that is fed by the Tiller Money Feeds add-on for Google Sheets or add-in for Microsoft Excel.
+Your latest balance entries are added to this sheet when you click the "Fill" button.

 How to find the Balance History sheet